ErpNetDocs/dev/building-apps/auth/getting-started/erpnet-id-web-apps.md

 - **ImpersonateLoginUrl**: a publicly reachable callback endpoint handled by your backend
   (for example: `https://myapp.myhost.net/signin-callback`)

+> [!NOTE]
+> The application owner must generate a random client secret, compute its **Base64-encoded SHA-256 hash**, and submit the hashed value via an internal ticket to [erp.net](https://support.erp.net/) so the Trusted Application can be registered and the configuration activated.

 | Attribute | Value | Comment |
 | --------- | ----- | ------- |
 | Name | My trusted app | Used only for user-friendly identification. |